AnvilloyDevStudio/Minicraft-Plus-Mods/README.md

 * Beds
 * Mob spawners with loot
 * Ruined structures with loot
-* An expanded storyline: 4th dungeon level, and second boss
+* An expanded world: 4th dungeon level
 * Resizable screen size
 * Key binding customization
 * Tutorials
+* Achievements
-* Texture Packs
+* Resource Packs
 * Much more gradual lighting
 * 4 Selectable built-in skins and custom skin support
 * Support for several languages

 ## Current goals and ideas
-Take a look at the [ideas](ideas/) folder or the [issues](https://github.com/chrisj42/minicraft-plus-revived/issues) page.
+Take a look at the [ideas](ideas/) folder or the [issues](https://github.com/minicraftplus/minicraft-plus-revived/issues) page.

 ## How to build/run
 Because this project uses a build tool called gradle it is very easy to build or run the project from the source code.

 1. Download the source code by clicking the green code button, and download it as a ZIP.
 2. Extract the contents of the folder.
 3. Open command prompt and enter `cd [folder_location]`, this will open the folder in the command prompt.
-4. Type `./gradlew run` or `./gradlew build` to run or build the program.
+4. Type `gradlew run` or `gradlew build` to run or build the program.
 This might take some time.
+If on unix, add "./" to the front.
    1. If you built the project, the jar file is found in `build/libs`
+   2. If you get an error screaming that you're missing java.
+You need to [set up](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html) your JAVA_HOME environment variable, or download a JDK if you haven't already.